Tomato brown rugose fruit virus(TOBRFV)

 GEOGRAPHICAL DISTRIBUTION 2020-09-18

 The virus was first reported in 2016 from tomato plants grown in greenhouses in Jordan in 2015 (Salem et al., 2016).
 Thus, limited information is available on its distribution.
 Prior to this, in 2014, an outbreak of a new disease infecting resistant tomato cultivars grown in net houses was observed in Southern Israel and was later determined to be caused by the Israeli isolate of ToBRFV with high genomic sequence identity to the Jordan isolate (Luria et al., 2017).
 As specific detection tests are only recent and considering the interceptions on infected seed in international trade, the pest may be present in countries where it has not been reported yet.
-The virus is considered transient under eradication in a number of countries such as Cyprus, France, the Netherlands, Spain and the United Kingdom.EPPO Region: Belgium, Cyprus, Czech Republic, France (mainland), Germany, Greece (mainland, Kriti), Israel, Italy (Sicilia), Jordan, Netherlands, Spain (mainland), Turkey, United Kingdom (England)
+The virus is considered transient under eradication in a number of countries such as Cyprus, France, the Netherlands, Spain and the United Kingdom.EPPO Region: Albania, Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Finland, France (mainland), Germany, Greece (mainland, Kriti), Hungary, Israel, Italy (mainland, Sicilia), Jordan, Malta, Netherlands, Norway, Poland, Portugal (mainland), Slovakia, Slovenia, Spain (mainland), Switzerland, Türkiye, United Kingdom (England), Uzbekistan

 The viral particles of tobamoviruses are extremely stable and they are easily mechanically transmitted from plant to plant through common cultural practices (e.g. worker’s hands, clothes, tools including knives, equipment including trellising ropes, tractor paths in open fields) and through circulating water (e.g. in the case of hydroponic tomato crops) (Broadbent, 1976; Dombrovsky & Smith, 2017).